-The impact of the economic sanctions on emissions has been mixed.
+The impact of the economic sanctions on Iran’s emissions has been mixed.
 While oil production and exports have both decreased, some production has been diverted to domestic consumption.
-In 2020, emissions decreased by around 6%, mostly due to the restrictions linked to the pandemic.
+In 2021, emissions increased by around 7% from the previous year due to the country’s gradual economic recovery.

-The CAT rates Iran’s climate targets and policies as “Critically insufficient”.
-The “Critically insufficient” rating indicates that Iran’s climate policies and commitments reflect minimal to no action and are not at all consistent with the Paris Agreement.
-Under Iran’s current targets and policies, emissions will continue to rise and are consistent with more than 4°C warming.
-Iran needs to ratify the Paris Agreement, set a more ambitious target for emissions reductions, and establish associated policies to get a better rating.
+The CAT rates Iran’s climate targets and policies as “Critically Insufficient”.
+This rating indicates that Iran’s climate policies and commitments reflect minimal to no action and are not at all consistent with the Paris Agreement’s 1.5°C temperature limit.

 The full policies and action analysis can be found here.

-Iran’s intended conditional NDC target is far above domestic pathways (as modelled through global least cost pathways) compatible with the Paris Agreement.
-The CAT rates it as “Critically insufficient”, which indicates that Iran’s internationally supported target in 2030 reflects minimal to no action and is not at all consistent with the 1.5°C temperature limit.
+The “Critically insufficient” rating signals minimal to no action and is not at all consistent with the 1.5°C temperature limit.
 If all countries were to follow Iran’s approach, warming would exceed 4°C.

 The CAT rates Iran’s unconditional target as “Critically Insufficient” against its fair share range.
 Iran’s unconditional target pledges an emissions reduction of 4% below business as usual in 2030.
 The CAT estimates this would lead to emissions increasing by around 145% compared to 2010 levels.